johnlam90/aws-multi-eni-controller/README.md

 2. **Component Selection**: The image determines which component to run based on the `COMPONENT` environment variable
 3. **Deployment Separation**: The controller runs as a Deployment, while the ENI Manager runs as a DaemonSet on labeled nodes
 4. **Shared Codebase**: Both components share common code and dependencies, ensuring they stay in sync
+5. **Optimized Size**: The image is highly optimized (22MB) for fast deployments while maintaining full functionality

 This approach simplifies maintenance, reduces image storage requirements, and ensures consistent versioning across components.

+### Optimized Container Image

+The Docker image is optimized for size and performance:

+- **Small Footprint**: Only 22MB in size, compared to typical Go-based images of 100MB+
+- **Fast Deployment**: Smaller image means faster pulls and container starts
+- **Binary Optimization**: Uses Go build flags and UPX compression for size reduction
+- **Alpine Base**: Uses Alpine Linux for a minimal base image
+- **No Performance Impact**: Optimizations do not affect runtime performance

+The optimized image is ideal for production environments where deployment speed and resource efficiency are important.

 ### Controller Logic